 If your undergraduate degree is not in one of the fields listed above, you may need some foundational courses.This will be determined when your transcript and work experience are evaluated by a Graduate Advisor, the Graduate Coordinator or the Department Chair.

-- GPA of 2.75 in last 60 hours of course work is required.
+A GPA of 2.75 in last 60 units of course work is required.

-- Must have 2 years of work experience in one of the HRT fields (hospitality, recreation, recreation therapy or tourism).
+A minimum of 2 years of work experience in one of the HRT fields listed above.

-- Acceptable TOEFL minimum score of 550 (International Students) or above (237 on the Computer-Based TOEFL); an official transcript showing graduation with a bachelor’s degree from a U.S. college or university where English is the principal language of instruction; or an official letter from the college or university certifying that English is the language of instruction.
+This is fully online program.
+International students should contact the Office of International Admissions to find out more about residency requirements.
+International students must submit an acceptable TOEFL minimum score of 550 or above (237 on the Computer-Based TOEFL), or post an official transcript showing graduation with a bachelor’s degree from a U.S. college or university where English is the principal language of instruction, or provide an official letter from the college or university certifying that English is the language of instruction.